harrinp/PAT/README.md

 9. Follow this with `sudo make -s install` to get the files into the directories
 10. That should work, but if you keep getting compile errors from not having some libraries, try running `sudo ldconfig` which should create any missing symbolic links.
 Additional troubleshooting steps for Linux Subsystem users are at the end of the installation instructions.

-### Compiling

-1. Open a terminal window where you downloaded the code
-2. To make sure things work, run "make example"
-3. If it doesn’t compile because of libraries, check to make sure you installed everything above correctly.
-If you did, try "make exampleU" (This activates the makes for Ubuntu so that might also be helpful).
-4. One you can get all the recipes (EXCEPT executor that is only for testing) to compile, try to run the example with "./runE.out"
-5. If you get rejected by MySQL, make sure that you have entered your password for your MySQL user

-From here, you should make an OANDA demo account.
-This will let you generate an API key, and then be able to put that in the program and start tinkering.

 ### Config file
 1. Navigate to the Headers folder in your installation.
 2. Put the following into a file called `Config.hpp`